Hammerspoon/hammerspoon/README.md

 If you're interested in contributing an extension, see the file [CONTRIBUTING.md](CONTRIBUTING.md).

-## How is Mjolnir related to Hydra?

-1. Hydra has been renamed to Mjolnir (due to trademark infringement issues)
-2. Nearly all of Hydra's modules have been extracted out into opt-in extensions
-3. Extensions can now be updated at their own rate, independent of Mjolnir releases
-4. A minimal GUI has been added to make Mjolnir more convenient to use
-5. Most Mjolnir modules will be almost identical to their Hydra counterparts
-6. Your configs will still work, but consult the changelogs as you install each extension
-7. APIs for controlling Hydra's GUI have been removed in favor of the new minimal built-in GUI

 ## Principles

 Development of Mjolnir.app and the extensions under the `core`